 A device Reset is not a true exception because the interrupt controller is not involved in the Reset process.
-The dsPIC33FJ12GP201/202 device clears its registers in response to a Reset, which forces the PC to zero.
+The dsPIC33FJ12MC201/202 device clears its registers in response to a Reset, forcing the PC to zero.
 The digital signal controller then begins program execution at location 0x000000.
-The user application can use a GOTO instruction at the Reset address that redirects program execution to the appropriate start-up routine.
+A GOTO instruction at the Reset address can redirect program execution to the appropriate start-up routine.